Corina Notyce, DCoE Public Affairs on September 3, 2014

 Know how to get help

-If a service member in your life is struggling with mental health concerns, encourage them to seek help.
-Suicide is a complex issue, but you can learn the warning signs, understand what to do, and how to get help.
+If a service member in your life is struggling with psychological health concerns, encourage them to seek help.
+Suicide is a complex issue, but you can learn the warning signs, understand what to do, and how to get help for someone you suspect is considering suicide.
 Being informed could help save a life.